August 2nd 2002,

 the ring with a superb win over experienced Howard Vincent (Guyana) in 3

-he took the vacant I.B.O. lightweight title with a trademark
+rounds.
+Cookie then took the vacant I.B.O. lightweight title with a trademark

 display of power punching before a standing room only crowd at

-also sealed his victory with a stunning left hook to leave his
+with a stunning left hook to leave his

 opponent, Argentinian Ariel Olveira, utterly defeated.